scmprog/Muxso/README.md

 # Muxso

-Muxso is a web based Music Player with special focus on sharing and discovering of music on a LAN network.
+Muxso is a web based Music Player with special focus on sharing and discovering of music on a LAN.

-The software has two components: A Flask/Python based backend which proxy a client's HTTP request to the centralized music server database and a web user interface which can be access using a browser.
+The software has three components: A centralized music server daemon, a Flask/Python based backend which proxy a client's http request to the music server and a jQuery web framework for the user interface.

 # Features
 - Mobile friendly user interface
 - Remote control playback
-- Synchronize of playback to the connected devices
+- Synchronization of playback
+- Http radio streaming
-- Privacy mode (hiding songs name)
+- Privacy mode
 - RepeatX

+# Installation
+- Install MPD latest version (0.21.16)
+- Install Python3
+- Make sure pip is installed and run pip install requirement.txt
+- then start the application python run.py